 If looking for a winter challenge, the lack of support, mules, rescue options and people in general makes a winter ascent of Aconcagua a completely different proposition.
 High winds keep the slopes icy or rocky to an extent where the skiing option never really comes into play.
 Could be brutal, lonely and very interesting.

 When it comes to Denali, its Arctic weather and winds seemingly blowing in from the North Pole leave only a short season for climbing.
-While some go in early May, the chances of frostbite and extreme cold are high, and most target summit dates from 5 – 15 June.
+While some go in early May, the chances of frostbite and extreme cold are higher, and most target summit dates from 5 – 15 June.
 Going earlier you have better glacier conditions and crevasses are mostly covered and better bridged.

-Later in the season you get the warmth, but house sized crevasses, weak snow bridges and the glacial heat can create a truly fearful descent.
+Later in the season you gain the warmth, but house sized crevasses, weak snow bridges and the glacial heat can create a truly fearful descent.
 Talking to guides however, the weather is variable enough year by year, that a good dose of luck is what is really needed.
 If you want the wilderness experience, like all the 7 summits, just pick a different route – or go in winter, as recounted in one of the truly classic Denali books, Minus 148.

 Everest – with so many books, stories and stats – is a pretty easy one – you go to summit in May.
 Now you can acclimatize on other peaks, live in an oxygen tent and arrive just days before you head up the hill.
 Though going faster surprisingly may end up costing you over twice as much.